 How long does it take?

-This is difficult to answer because there are some variables we cannot control, like weather or shipping delays.
+This is difficult to answer because there are some variables we cannot control, like weather or shipping delays on special order selections.
 Other factors such as home size or complexity can make a difference, too.
-However, if all selections are completed on time and weather cooperates, our homes are typically built in 6-9 months.
+However, if all selections are completed on time and weather cooperates, our homes are typically built in under 9 months.

 How much does it cost?
 What is your price per square foot?